 Kellianna can be found on Myspace, but her own website provides lots of useful information, including the lyrics to her songs, another chance to listen to more music as well as being able to buy her two CDs.
 Her music can also be purchased through iTunes.
-You can find out more details about Kellianna on her Contributor page on this website.
+You can find out more details about Kellianna on her Contributor Page on our website.

 The track she has given us permission to play is called Brighid, and you can find the lyrics on her site.
 About the track she says:

 This is another song where the lyrics were written by Heidi Couture for an Imbolc gathering in February of 2002.
 I wrote the guitar part and again it was another perfect marriage!
 On the CD Laney Goodman adds some beautiful woodwind tracks and Tina Horn kicks in on the djembe.

 Your host is Damh the Bard and each episode he will feature poetry, story and song offered by Bards throughout the world.
 There will also be interviews with people from the Druid tradition, seasonal thoughts, explorations of Celtic mythology and history, reviews, and competitions.